 What does it feel like to have something stuck in your ear?

 The ear canal is very sensitive.
-It depends on what exactly is stuck, but in general, you can feel pain, pressure, itchiness, and discomfort.
+It depends on what exactly is stuck, but in general, you can feel an earache, pressure, itchiness, and discomfort.
 Your hearing may be muffled, and in some cases, you may feel nauseated or like you need to cough.
 If it's a bug, you also may hear it crawling or buzzing.
 In some cases the stuck feeling may actually be impacted earwax and a professional ear cleaning can help.

 Any foreign body in the ear increases the risk of infection, so do not leave it in there.